Furniture As Smart As You: Use the Newest Furniture Tech to Up Your Game

 You are brilliant.
 You are constantly evolving.
 You are sharpening your skills, flooding your mind with new information and improving your output every day, and you need office furniture that evolves as quickly as you do.
-From standing desks to ball chairs, ergonomics has long been the center of furniture designed to help you perform your best in
+From standing desks to ball chairs, ergonomics has long been the center of furniture designed to help you perform your best in the office.

 Thor Sorensen, Vice President of Design Quest, gives insight into some of the most exciting developments sweeping the industry.

 No longer an inactive object, desktops now mirror some of our favorite superheroes and regenerate after sparring with sharp desktop objects.

 Sorensen noted this as one of the more unusual developments he’s seen recently.

 “Fenix laminated tops give you two characteristics you don't normally get with a laminate,” he explained.
 “One: If you get scratches they can be healed.
 Two: They don't have the glassy, plastic finish that most have.
 It’s more like slate —they have a silky, natural surface because their surface is created using a nanotechnology.”

 Sorensen brings to light a strong point about furniture and technology: today’s shiny, new pieces that incorporate technological adaptability will be tomorrow’s trash.

 “Today, USB and wireless charging are being added to all sorts of things,” he said.
 “However, I fully expect them to be obsolete quite soon.”
 Instead, he sees a future of furniture that plays an active role in facilitating healthy living.

 “The technology that excites me is the positive health furniture: sit-to-stand desks, chairs that respond to the body, and adapt to the user, or engage your muscles,” he said.